Job Title: Program Associate, Low Carbon Cities Program

 Reports To: Program Officer, Low Carbon Cities Program

-The Program Associate (PA) is responsible for supporting Program Officer (PO) and Program Director (PD) on strategy development, funder relations, grants administration, events organization and logistics support.
+The Program Associate (PA) is responsible for supporting Program Officer (PO) and Program Director (PD) on grants administration, budget management, events organization, logistics support, technical research, and strategy development.
 The PA reports to the Program Officer (PO).